HannaSafonova/Portfolio/README.md

   ![](/images/python.png)

 ## [Project 4.
 Exploratory analysis of the Ikea database with machine learning elements written in Python.](https://github.com/HannaSafonova/Portfolio/tree/main/Python)
-1. Downloading data using the requests and pandas libraries.
+1. Downloading data using the **requests and pandas** libraries.
-2. Creating of the sql_step_project.db database using the sqlite3 library.
+2. Creating of the sql_step_project.db database using the **sqlite3** library.
 3. Evaluating the quality of the data set using the **Data Quality Framework** methodology.
-4. Сonsidering the distributions of each variable databases separately and in combination.
+4. Сonsidering the distributions of each variable databases separately and in combination using the **seaborn and matplotlib** libraries.
 5. Applying **two-factor analysis of variance** to test the dependence of variables.
 6. Constructiing a **linear regression** model and applying it to fill in missing numerical values.
 7. Creating a prediction model based on **DecisionTreeRegressor**.